-- Extinguish all open flames, pilot lights and all smoking materials. - Do not touch electrical switches. - Shut off the gas supply at the tank-valve(s) or gas supply connection. - Open all doors, windows and vents. - Leave the area until the odor clears. - Have the gas systems checked and the cause of the leak corrected before using the system. - 1.
-Inspect the entire LP system for leaks or damaged parts before each trip. - 2.
+- 1. Extinguish all open flames, pilot lights, lanterns and smoking materials. - 2.
+DO NOT touch electrical switches. - 3.
+Shut off the gas supply at the tank valve(s) or gas supply connection. - 4.
+Open the windows and exit the unit leaving the door open. - 5.
+Stay out of the unit until the odor clears. - 6.
+Have the propane system checked IMMEDIATLY and the cause of the leak corrected BEFORE using the system again.

+- 1. Inspect the entire LP system for leaks or damaged parts before each trip. - 2.
 Do not restrict access to LP tanks (no locks on access doors).
 In an emergency the propane tank service valve must be easily accessible. - 3.
-Be sure the tanks are securely fastened in their storage compartment whenever they are mounted in the Camper.
+Be sure the tanks are securely fastened in their storage compartment whenever they are mounted in the camper.